ABOUT FEDERAL PROGRAMS

 Talladega County Schools benefit greatly from federal educational funding.
 Nearly $2.5 million of Title I, Title II, Title IV, and Title V funding are utilized annually by the district to supplement the instructional program across the district.

-Fourteen schools in the district receive Title I assistance.
+Fifteen schools in the district receive Title I assistance.
 These schools are classified as school-wide schools.
 In a school-wide school, all students enrolled at the school may receive benefits from Title I services.
-The Talladega County School district maintains a Title I Plan for the district.
+The Talladega County School district maintains a Consolidated Plan for the district.

 As a requirement for receiving Title I funds, each school must develop a Continuous Improvement Plan.
 This is a detailed plan of how the faculty, administration, parents and students will utilize the Title I funds to improve the academic achievement of the school.
 The plan is based upon a comprehensive needs assessment at each school.
 This allows the school's Continuous Improvement Team to address the most critical needs at the school.
 The local school budget for Title I funds is developed by the team at the school to meet accountability standards and improve student achievement.
 This is known as school-wide authority.
 The CIP for each school can be found at the school or at the Talladega County Schools' central office.
 Parents are encouraged to participate in planning for the development of both the district and local school Title I plans.
 For additional information about the Title I program at your child's school, you may contact the principal.